Adhesive Converting Blog

 ISO 14644-1 — in 2001, replaced federal standard 209E (still used as a reference).

-Cleanrooms must control certain environmental variables for processes within to produce complex products reliably.
+Cleanrooms must control certain environmental variables in order to produce complex products in a safe and reliable manner.

 Air quality is critical in cleanrooms and is the basis for ISO certification levels.
 Dust, dirt, and particles in the air can promote the growth of bacteria and mold over time, especially if accelerated by heat and humid environments during transportation or long-term storage of finished products.